langbehnd/hello-world/README.md

 # hello-world
 test repository
-I need to kknowhow public the free "public" option is here.
+I need to knowhow public the free "public" option is here.